AI and Blockchain in Fintech: A Transformation in Payments

 CBDCs vs. Cryptocurrencies:

-💡 Example: The European Central Bank (ECB) is developing the Digital Euro to compete with cryptocurrencies.
+💡 For example, the European Central Bank (ECB) is developing the Digital Euro to compete with cryptocurrencies.

 AI and Blockchain – Powered Fraud Detection & Cybersecurity in Fintech